consoledotdev/home/content/tools/server-monitoring.md

 engineers.
 We review both hosted SaaS and self-hosted on-premises monitoring tools to give you the widest view of current server monitoring solutions.

-Researching 18 different server monitoring tools, we detail core functionality and assess key requirements including integrations / plugins, graphs and alerts.
+Researching 18 different server monitoring services, we detail core functionality and assess key requirements including integrations / plugins, graphs and alerts.
 We also considered features like dashboards, events, incident management, runbooks (usually part of alerts) and team collaboration.
 We'll comment on these as useful bonus features if they are present.

 But do you still need server monitoring?
 New applications might be serverless and cloud-first, but servers still exist!
 Whether you are running a Kubernetes